-The 13-year-old, Grade 8 student from Fleur de Lys on the Baie Verte Peninsula disappeared in February 2000, and I traveled to the community to research her story.
+The following feature article was published in The Telegram in February 2000.
+Samantha Walsh, a 13-year-old, Grade 8 student from Fleur de Lys on the Baie Verte Peninsula, disappeared one Sunday evening when walking home from her Grandmother's house, and I traveled to the community to research her story.

 By Ryan Cleary, The Telegram